The Siege of Pinchgut: Plot

-An ambulance drives through Sydney, having been hijacked by escaped convict Matt Kirk and his three accomplices, Matt's brother Johnny, Italian Luke and Bert.
-The four men manage to avoid detection at Sydney Hospital, and head out through Sydney Harbour in a purchased vessel, intending to go north.
-However the boat breaks down before they can get through Sydney Heads and the men decide to take refuge in Fort Denison (also known as Pinchgut), unaware it is occupied by caretaker Pat Fulton, his wife and daughter Ann.
+An ambulance drives through Sydney, having been hijacked by escaped convict Matt Kirk and his three accomplices: Matt's brother Johnny, Italian Luke and Bert.
+The four men manage to avoid detection at Sydney Hospital and head out through Sydney Harbour in a purchased vessel, intending to go north.
+However, the boat breaks down before they can get through the Sydney Heads and the men decide to take refuge in Fort Denison (also known as Pinchgut), unaware it is occupied by caretaker Pat Fulton, his wife and daughter Ann.

-Kirk and the others take the Fultons hostage and decide to wait until the following night before leaving again.
-A boatload of tourists arrives but Pat Fulton manages to act as if everything is normal.
-However, when a police officer, Constable Macey, visits the fort bringing some milk, Ann Fulton screams for help and the authorities are alerted to the kidnappers' presence.
+Matt's gang take the Fultons hostage and decide to wait until the following night before leaving again.
+A boatload of tourists arrives, but Pat manages to act as if everything is normal.
+However, when a police officer, Constable Macey, visits the fort bringing some milk, Ann screams for help and the authorities are alerted to the gang's presence.

 A siege situation results, with the police led by Superintendent Hanna.
-Matt Kirby is initially reluctant to hurt anyone, but becomes less stable after his brother Johnny is shot and injured by Constable Macey.
-Bert, who is an ex-naval gunner, realises the gun on Fort Denison could be fired at a nearby munitions ship in the harbour and cause tremendous damage similar to the Bombay Explosion of 1944.
+Matt is initially reluctant to hurt anyone but becomes less stable after Johnny is shot and injured by Macey.
+Bert, an ex-naval gunner, realises the gun on Fort Denison could be fired at a nearby munitions ship in the harbour and cause tremendous damage similar to the Bombay Explosion of 1944.
 However, shells for the gun are locked behind three heavy doors at the bottom of the fort, which need to be laboriously prised open.
-Kirby demands a retrial for his conviction in exchange for not firing the gun.
+Matt demands a retrial for his conviction in exchange for not firing the gun.